 Lung vaping is a system in which the user takes the puff directly to the lungs.

 Sub-ohm or DL tanks have a wide nozzle to help absorb more vapor from the atomizer.
 They are made to be used with liquids with high VG, from 70% VG onwards.
-The higher the VG ratio, the bigger clouds, and the softer the throat hit.
+The higher the VG ratio, the more enormous clouds, and the softer the throat hit.

 Also, vaping at high powers with low ohm resistors vaporizes nicotine well, so most vapers do not use liquids with more than 6mg of nicotine.
 For you to keep in mind, a throat hit from a sub-ohm tank with a 50% PG liquid and 12mg nicotine has such a powerful throat hit that it is almost impossible for any vaper to enjoy it.